mitch7391/homebridge-cmd4-AdvantageAir/README.md

 </span>

+<I>Formerly: cmd-E-Zone-MyAir</I>

 Catered shell scripts to integrate air conditioner control units by Advantage Air into Homekit using the plug-in [homebridge-cmd4](https://github.com/ztalbot2000/homebridge-cmd4).

+No affiliation with Advantage Air or any of their products.

 ## Supported Control Units:
 * Confrimed: